-The finish line shall be between two flags mounted on stands or poles or other suitable markers in a position where the craft will finish afloat.
+The finish line shall be between two orange (or area coloured) flags mounted on stands or poles or other suitable markers in a position where the craft will finish afloat.
 The centre of the finish line is aligned with the third turning buoy (allowing for prevailing surf conditions).

-4.15.3 Dry Start and Dry finish
+15.3 Dry Start and Dry finish

-For a dry start, competitors, with their skis and paddles line up in their drawn positions between two start 2 m poles approximately 5 m from the water's edge and 35 m apart.
+For a dry start, competitors, with their skis and paddles line up in their drawn positions between two start 2m poles approximately 5m from the water's edge and 35m apart.